ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 **Saving data in your cluster**

-With the IBM Cloud Container Service, you can choose from several options to store your app data and share data across pods in your cluster.
+With the {{site.data.keyword.containershort_notm}}, you can choose from several options to store your app data and share data across pods in your cluster.
 However, not all storage options offer the same level of persistence and availability in disaster situations.

 Non-persistent data storage: Containers and pods are, by design, short-lived and can fail unexpectedly.
 However, you can write data to the local file system of the container to store data throughout the lifecycle of the container.
 Data inside a container cannot be shared with other containers or pods and is lost when the container crashes or is removed.